TitoMoi/servihelper/README.md

 ## When selecting the participant for the assignment, a number is displayed next to it, what is it?

-It is the number of times the participant has participated in that room with that type of assignment with that role _(principal or assistant)_
+It is the number of times the participant has participated in that type of assignment with that role _(principal or assistant)_

 ## ¿How do I report a bug or ask for a feature?